amandeep2github/CC-Drill-AWS/aws-r53-subdomain-ASLB-2Ec2/README.md

 - keep user-date in s3 bucket for ec2 to copy and run on index.txt file
 - have an instance profile role to read from s3
 - have vpc and public subnet
-- have sec group for ssh on 22 and All traffic
+- have sec group for ssh on 22 and http IP4
 - keep key pair ready
-- create instance using above
+- create instance using above, chose ami of Amz or REHL and instance t3.micro
 - On instance run yum update and install httpd and copy web content /var/www/html
 - also check file /etc/init.d/httpd is there
 - hit ec2 public ip from browse to make sure index.html file shows